Let's Talk Program

 What is “Let’s Talk”?

-Appointments are first-come, first-served.
-Usually there is not much of a wait.
+Clinicians are available at a first-come, first-served basis; usually there is not much of a wait.
 The therapist will listen closely to your concerns and provide support, perspective, and suggestions for resources.
+Students can visit any of the locations below no matter their major, on campus living or commuter, classification, etc.

 How is “Let's Talk” different from Counseling and Psychological Services (CAPS)?